kodaman2/blog/_posts/2019-7-16-Another-Package-With-Cookiecutter.md

 hello fer
 ```

-Just as seen in the previous post we've built a package, but much faster and will avoid mistakes like adding a readme file or license.
+With this process in place you won't be forgetting adding a readme file or a license ever again.

 ## A word on cookiecutter